ANIL MITRA © AUGUST 27, 2010. REVISED May 19, 2017

 Finally, when all the grains have been removed, a heap of sand still remains.

 This is of course a paradox.
-It is a paradox of the Sorites type.
+It is a paradox of the Sorites or little by little type.

 The Sorites paradox is well known—in Greek thought: Eubulides - Wikipedia, the free encyclopedia; and there is interest in it in modern times: Sorites Paradox - Stanford Encyclopedia of Philosophy.